matplotlib/matplotlib/doc/users/pyplot_tutorial.rst

     plt.plot([1,2,3,4], [1,4,9,16])

-For every x, y pair of arguments, there is a optional third argument which is the format string that indicates the color and line type of the plot.
-The letters and symbols of the format string are from matlab, and you concatenate a color string with a line style string.
+For every x, y pair of arguments, there is an optional third argument which is the format string that indicates the color and line type of the plot.
+The letters and symbols of the format string are from Matlab, and you concatenate a color string with a line style string.
 The default format string is 'b-', which is a solid blue line.
 For example, to plot the above with red circles, you would issue